 That might be carving out a portion of your day.
 Or worship music softly playing.
 Reading your favorite devo.
 Journaling.
 Prayer and praise and conversation with your Heavenly Father.

 It’s not about the method, but walking in with open hands to receive all that God has for you.

 We put on new lens

-I pray, but I’m not discouraged by what I feel today.
-My eternal perspective is that I trust that I’m planting seeds that will one day come up in the life of my loved one.
+Our eternal perspective is that planted seeds will one day come up in the life of loved one.

 Not too long I was ministering in a small church in Arkansas and the pastor asked me the name of a loved one.
 I looked up in surprise.
 “Why?”
 I asked.

 “Because God wants me to pray for her,” he said.

 Then he prayed the most beautiful, powerful prayer of homecoming and healing that I’ve ever heard.
 He didn’t know my need or that of my loved one, but God did, and he whispered it in a pastor’s heart to pray.

 Just one more eternal reminder that God is bigger than me, and His loves reaches farther than I can span, and that even when I think nothing is taking place, that eternally God is mindful of my loved ones.